trussworks/terraform-aws-s3-file-uploads/README.md

 Creates the relevant infrastructure needed to handle AWS S3 file uploads.

-## Anti-Virus Scanning
+## Anti-virus Scanning

-Anti-Virus scanning is handled via an AWS Lambda function using [bucket-antivirus-function](https://github.com/upsidetravel/bucket-antivirus-function).
+Anti-virus scanning is handled via an AWS Lambda function using [bucket-antivirus-function](https://github.com/upsidetravel/bucket-antivirus-function).

 This package will need to be made and uploaded to wherever you keep Lambda artifacts.
 This bucket corresponds